People Mikhail Yu. Tretyakov

 Scientific supervisor of undergraduate and Ph.D. students.
 Since 2006 member of Scientific committee of the Symposium on High Resolution Molecular Spectroscopy (HighRus).

 Journal Editorial Review Boards (Radiophysics and Quantum Electronics, Journal of Chemical Physics, Journal of Molecular Spectroscopy, Molecular Physics, Physical Chemistry Chemical Physics, Journal of Quantitative Spectroscopy and Radiative Transfer).
+Since 2015 member of Journal of Molecular Spectroscopy editorial board.

 The Ph.D. degree in Physics and Mathematics was received in 1995.
 The theme of Ph.D. thesis is "Development of methods of microwave spectroscopy in Terahertz frequency range".
 Since 1997 he is an assistant professor.
 Major interests - high resolution molecular spectra experimental studies in millimeter and submillimeter wave range; development of new microwave techniques and methods.